Signs You Need To Do More To Treat Your Anxiety Even Though You're "Functioning"

 - Trying one of the health supplements for anxiety that has some scientific evidence

-Reasons you want to consider doing more to address your anxiety
+Reasons to consider doing more to address your anxiety

 None of these is meant to imply that the goal should be to never, ever feel anxious.
 Of course we all get nervous every now and then.
 However, if a lot of the points below apply to you, you're likely living with more anxiety than you need to, even if you are "functioning" with that amount of it.
 Hopefully going through this list can shake you out of your routine and make you realize you've been settling for too little.